UgljesaAbcd/ugljesa-vojvodic-fatcat-task./README.md

 ## Undone parts of task

-Sorry for having some of the tasks I left unfinished, but due to lack of time, I didn't manage to finish all requirements from homework-task.
+Sorry for having some of the tasks that I left unfinished, but due to lack of time, I didn't manage to finish all requirements from homework-task.

 For control of commit I would use libraries like husky, lint-staged and commitlint, in order to avoid to have code that didn't pass eslint check, or to have inappropriate commit messages.